webandras/static-site-express/README.md

 For [Google Search Console](https://search.google.com/search-console/about) verification, you should have an HTML file from Google included in the root of your Netlify publish folder (in our case, `public`).
 The build script copies this file from `./content` to `./public`.

-Change the filename in the `filesToCopy` array at line 100 in `./app/core/generator.js` and restart watch script!
+Add the name of the filename in the `filesToCopy` array at line 100 in `./app/core/generator.js` and restart watch script!

 Netlify builds your website with its buildbot.
 It starts a Docker container running the [Netlify build image](https://hub.docker.com/r/netlify/build/#!)

 #### For folks unfamiliar with Docker

-TL;DR: Netlify install a lot of packages (copies files over) to be able to run your favorite language/runtime/something to build your static website.
+TL;DR: Netlify install a lot of packages (copies files over) to be able to run your favorite tool to build your static website.
 And this is done in a Docker container.
 Read the overview section of Docker docs: https://docs.docker.com/get-started/

 A Docker container is basically a writable OverlayFS (FS = filesystem) layer created on top of the numerous read-only OverlayFS layers of the Docker image (files copied on top of each other: each layer is represents a command in the Dockerfile).
 Which is destroyed after the build has been completed (the data can be made permanent using volumes which are kept).